-The historian Mr John Guy has noted that this “presentation of the then little known ceramic tradition of Thailand, Cambodia and Vietnam caused a stir amongst the oriental ceramic cognoscenti.”
+The historian John Guy has noted that this “presentation of the then little known ceramic tradition of Thailand, Cambodia and Vietnam caused a stir amongst the oriental ceramic cognoscenti.”
 Furthermore, that “the Willetts pioneering Catalogue for the Society inspired a generation of younger scholars and stimulated the interest of government archaeological departments throughout Southeast Asia.”
 As a consequence, ceramic societies were to emerge in ensuing years in West Malaysia, Jakarta, Manila and Hong Kong, following the lead of the Singapore chapter.

 The Society held 10 exhibitions in the period 1971-2009, and since 1999 has organised an annual William Willetts Lecture which is held immediately after the Society’s Annual General Meeting.

-In 2009, the Society celebrated its 40th anniversary.
-A new book entitled “Southeast Asian Ceramics: New Light on Old Pottery” has been published and an exhibition of the same name was held at NUS Museum, Singapore from 14 November 2009 to 5 September 2010.
+In 2009, the Society celebrated its 40th anniversary and published a new book entitled Southeast Asian Ceramics: New Light on Old Pottery.
+An exhibition of the same name was held at the NUS Museum, Singapore from 14 November 2009 to 5 September 2010.

 In 2012, the Society reinforced its online presence through the digitisation of some of the society’s publications, which you will find on our Publications page.
 Do also connect with us on Facebook, which is also updated with our activities regularly.

 In 2019, the Society is celebrating its 50th anniversary as Singapore commemorates its bicentennial.
 Special events include a series of educational lectures open to the public, special members-only events that include a trip to the kiln sites of Jingdezhen and Longquan, a special exhibition of our past published works in the National Library of Singapore, a symposium, and other events.